cloudfoundry/docs-deploying-cf/vsphere/bosh-example-manifest.md

           user: your-smtp-user
           password: your-smtp-password
           domain: localdomain
-        tsdb_enabled: false # it this is false you don't have to worry about the tsdb settings.
-Plus you can't set it to true until you have a complete Cloud Foundry running.
+        tsdb_enabled: false # it this is false, the tsdb section is ignored.
+Cannot be set to true until you have a complete Cloud Foundry running
         tsdb:
           address: 172.20.218.14 # opentsdb static IP from your Cloud Foundry deploy (optional)
           port: 4242